Add a container service

-When add container services, Orion credentials are stored in a plain text YAML file that stays in memory for two hours.
-SolarWinds recommends creating an Orion user account specifically to add container services so no actual user credentials are exposed.
+When you add a service, Orion credentials are stored in a plain text file that stays in memory for two hours.
+SolarWinds recommends creating a dedicated Orion user account to manage container services so critical credentials are not exposed.

-On the Script page, click the Copy icon to save the command generated by the Orion Platform to the Windows Clipboard.
+On the Script page, click the Copy icon to save the script generated by the Orion Platform to the Windows Clipboard.

-Use an SSH client to connect to the Linux node that hosts containers and:
+Use an SSH client to connect to the Linux server that hosts containers, and then:

 - Open a command line.

-- Copy the generated script added to the Windows Clipboard in step 7.
+- Paste the generated script from the Windows Clipboard.

 - Run the script to deploy the Orion Monitor and Orion Aggregator containers to the node.